andreppatricio/hot-research/README.md

 ### Visualization:

-- **Jupyter Notebooks**: Utilizes Jupyter notebooks for visualization purposes, offering both standard and interactive options.
+- **Jupyter Notebooks**: Utilizes Jupyter Notebooks for visualization purposes, offering both standard and interactive options.

 - **Interactive Visualizations**: Enables live visualization of the entire database with dynamic plot parameter adjustments.

 - **N-gram Analysis**: Emphasizes the analysis of n-grams to identify popular keywords in scientific papers, providing insights into trending topics.

-- **PySpark Integration**: For expedited data retrieval, PySpark is used to read data from the database during the visualization process.
+- **PySpark Integration**: PySpark is further used for expedited data retrieval during the visualization process.

 ### Containerization: